Joint custody: Spain

 In a 2005/06 survey, about 6 percent of Spanish children ages 11 to 15 lived in a joint physical custody arrangement versus sole physical custody.

 Joint physical custody was introduced into Spanish law in 2005, subject to agreement by both parents.
 Some regions, such as Aragon and Catalonia, have subsequently passed laws that makes it the preferred option.

 United Kingdom

 In the United Kingdom in 2005/06, about 7 percent of 11-15 year old children lived in a joint physical versus sole physical custody arrangement.

 United States

-In the United States, joint legal custody is common while joint physical custody is rare.
-According to a 2005/06 survey, about 5 percent of American children ages 11 to 15 lived in a joint physical custody arrangement versus sole physical custody.
-Kentucky is the only state with a legal rebuttable presumption in favor of joint physical custody.
+In the United States, both joint physical and joint legal custody are common.
+Between 1985 and 2014, custody arrangements involving joint physical custody grew from approximately 13% to 34%, and has since become commonplace.
+As of 2017, approximately 30.6 percent of noncustodial parents had some type of joint-custody arrangement.